AST 2 Course Equipment List

 • Staying Alive in Avalanche Terrain is a hard copy textbook by Bruce Tremper that works well.

-• Maps for the Wapta/Bow Summit area and Rogers Pass.
+• OPTIONAL BUT RECOMMENDED Maps for the Bow Summit and Lake Louise areas.
 You may share maps with other students if you wish.
-You can buy a map of the Bow Summit/Wapta area here or you can buy one from me during the course.
+You can buy a map of the Bow Summit/Wapta area here.

-• Ski touring guidebooks for the Canadian Rockies and Rogers Pass.
+• OPTIONAL BUT RECOMMENDED Ski touring guidebooks for the Canadian Rockies and Rogers Pass.
 Check some out here and here.
 You may share guidebooks with other students.

 SKIING EQUIPMENT